uidev547/uvCharts/readme.md

 })

 ```
+A bit more clear, isn't it now.
 You can read more about the configuration options, there defaults, ranges, definitions here.

 Wait a second, we've a lot more open source projects at Imaginea, lets compare their usage with uvCharts across the same years.